 Do you want to bring nature into your home, even in winter, and even if you live in a highly urbanized environment?
 Then you should think about installing a greenhouse or garden window.
-These mini-greenhouses are built into your window space, so you can grow your favorite flowers and herbs indoors all year around.
+These mini-greenhouses are built into your window space, so you can grow your favorite flowers and herbs indoors all year round.

 Greenhouse windows are designed to extend outwards from the wall, so they can accommodate shelving for plants.
 They are similar in design to bay windows, in that they form a three-dimensional extra space in the room instead of being flush with the wall.

-Greenhouse windows are a little more complex to install than simple double-hung or casement window, but they are generally not as expensive as bay or bow windows.
+Greenhouse windows are a little more complex to install than simple double-hung or casement windows, but they are generally not as expensive as bay or bow windows.
 Most people install indoor greenhouses as kitchen windows, but they can fit anywhere in the home you want.

 These vintage, classic-style windows are great for both traditional and modern homes, and they brighten up your space while also adding value to your home.